 Before working professionally as a software developer, I developed and implemented digital preservation programs as Digital Preservation Librarian at Concordia University and Digital Archivist at the Canadian Centre for Architecture.

-I am a recipient of a 2019 NDSA Individual Innovation Award and was a 2018 Summer Fellow at the Library Innovation Lab at Harvard University.
+I am a recipient of a 2019 NDSA Individual Innovation Award (since renamed to NDSA Excellence Award) and was a 2018 Summer Fellow at the Library Innovation Lab at Harvard University.

 Some of my interests and areas of expertise include: